trynmaps/open-data-day/README.md

 # [OpenTransit](http://opentransit.city/) x [Open Data Day 2019](https://www.eventbrite.com/e/code-for-san-francisco-open-data-day-2019-tickets-56291530483)

 Welcome to Open Data Day 2019!

+Today, we're going to give you raw and processed GPS data for Muni buses in San Francisco.

+Your challenge is to clean, analyze, and/or visualize that data and build something useful for San Franciscans.

+# The challenges

+We have three challenges for you today, each one very similar to a challenge our team of coders and analysts has had to tackle.
+For each, we'll give you data to work with and sample code.
+Your job is to build something great with the data.

+At the end of the day, we encourage you to make a pull request with your code, and we'll incorporate the best code into the [data visualization prototype we're building](https://github.com/trynmaps/metrics-mvp).

+Today, we're going to give you raw GPS data for Muni buses.
+We'll tell you where every single Route 1 and 14 bus was every 15 seconds on October 15th, and we'll tell you where

 Today, we're going to give you a full day's worth of raw data about the buses in San Francisco -- you'll have the raw, unprocessed open GPS data of MUNI for the following:

 1) Route #14 json data for one week from January 14th - January 20th 2019.
 2) Route #14 json data for october 15th
 3) Route #1 json data for october 15th

 Your challenge is to make something useful for San Franciscans with it.